Gitdefllo/AppBarrr/DOCS.md

 **Close Icon:**

 It's possible to display a custom icon at the top start of the layout.
 It will replace the current navigation icon of the `Toolbar`.
 This icon can be set by `setCloseIcon(Drawable)` and is used to close the expanded layout.
 If not set, the layout will not display any icon.
-This icon can be declared by XML:
+This icon can be declared by xml:

 ```java
 android:closeExpandIcon